nadim-anamul/dc-relief-manager/DOCKER_DEPLOYMENT.md

 ## Support

 For issues or questions:
-1. Check the application logs: `docker-compose logs app`
+1. Check the application logs: `docker compose logs app`
 2. Verify your environment configuration
 3. Ensure all required ports are available
 4. Check Docker and Docker Compose versions